Tico-hue/Reciplas-implementacion/README.md

 # Reciplas-implementacion

-This is an implementation of 'Update suppliers' use case.
+This is an implementation of 'Update suppliers' use case from 'Tico-hue/reciplas' repository as a sales user functionlanity.

 ## Use Case